Singularity avoidance in black hole interiors by quantum gravity effects: Choice of the clock and expectation value

-Here, we follow the notation of \cite{Poisson:2009pwt} for the surface element $d\Sigma_A$.
-When the boundary terms can be neglected, the WDW equation implies that the inner product is independent of the choice of hypersurface.
 Assuming that the black hole interior is foliated by hypersurfaces $\Sigma$, this foliation defines a notion of "time".
 There is an arbitrariness in the choice of time, and depending on this choice, the expectation values of physical observables may vary~\cite{Hartnoll:2022snh,Gielen:2020abd,Gotay:1983kvm}.
 By introducing new coordinates in the minisuperspace defined by $T = (V + U)/2$ and $X = (V - U)/2$, the metric takes the form $ds_{\text{MS}} = -dT^2 + dX^2$.
 In what follows, we consider hypersurfaces $\Sigma$ defined by constant $T$, and regard $T$ as the ``time'' parameter, to study the time evolution of expectation values of physical quantities.\footnote{ As an alternative choice, one might consider taking the $V = \text{const}$ surface as the hypersurface $\Sigma$, treating $V$ as the clock.
 In that case, the inner product is given by

 However, using this inner product, we generally have $(\Psi_1, U \Psi_2) \neq (U \Psi_1, \Psi_2)$, which implies that the operator $U$ is not Hermitian.
 Consequently, the expectation value of $U$ becomes a complex, making its physical interpretation ambiguous.
-For this reason, we adopt Cartesian coordinates $(T, X)$ and treat $T$ as the time coordinate in this work. } Then, the inner product is written as
+For this reason, we adopt Cartesian coordinates $(T, X)$ and treat $T$ as the time coordinate in this work.
+As discussed below Eq.(\ref{inprod_covariant}), one might think that $U$ could be made Hermitian by imposing suitable boundary conditions on the wave function.
+However, since it is straightforward to verify that $(U\Psi, \Psi) - (\Psi, U\Psi) \propto \int dU\, |\Psi|^2$, $U$ is non-Hermitian regardless of the boundary conditions, as long as a nontrivial wave function is considered. } Then, the inner product is written as

 In general, the wave function leaks into the region with \(U>0\), so if one computes the inner product only over the region with \(U<0\), it is no longer conserved.
-Therefore, in actual calculations, the computational domain of the wave function is extended into the \(U>0\) region, and the solutions in that region are also included in the evaluation of the inner product.
+Therefore, as explained in the previous paragraph in actual calculations, the computational domain of the wave function is extended into the \(U>0\) region, and the solutions in that region are also included in the evaluation of the inner product.
 The "norm" defined by this inner product is not, in general, positive definite.
 For example, for semiclassical solutions, $\Psi=A(U,V)\exp[-i (F(U)+V)/\kappa]$, we have

 at the leading order of $1/\kappa$.
 For $\Lambda\leq 0$ and $k\geq 0$, the above expression is positive definite, but can be negative for other cases.
 Even if the conditions \(\Lambda \leq 0\) and \(k \geq 0\) are satisfied, the norm can still become negative in the fully quantum regime.
 Leaving aside the issue of negative norms, we apply a naive probabilistic interpretation using the inner product introduced above, and investigate the expectation values of physical observables.
 In particular, the expectation value of the metric component $X$ is defined as